Transfer OAR Frequently Asked Questions

 Will I need to pay my fees while on campus?

-Fall bills will be posted on the VIP system at www.uscupstate.edu at the end of July.
+Fall bills will be posted on the Self Service Carolina (SSC) system at www.uscupstate.edu/nextsteps at the end of July.
 All fees must be paid in August to secure your class schedule, so those attending August Orientation will need to pay their fees at Orientation.
 The fee payment process will be explained thoroughly during Orientation.

 What do I need to bring?

 You must bring proper identification in order to verify your citizenship status (acceptable documents include: SC Driver's license if you began driving after Jan.
 1, 2002; valid passport; birth certificate.
 If you are a married female student, you must present both a marriage license and a birth certificate).
 For more information, visit the Citizenship Verification information page.
 All immunization forms should also be brought to campus if you have not mailed them to Health Services prior to Orientation.
-You may also want to bring a voided check (along with your direct deposit form) in order to set up direct deposit payment and any information or forms previously requested by the Admissions, Financial Aid or Housing offices.
+Also, bring any information or forms previously requested by the Admissions, Financial Aid or Housing offices.

 Are any tests required prior to Orientation?